stefdasca/statement-translator/Kilonova/0000-0099/Processed_0043.md

 There are $m = 4$ distinct lines containing the centers of the $12$ circles.
 Line $d_1$ passes through a single circle center, $d_4$ passes through $2$ centers of disjoint circles.
 Lines $d_2$ and $d_3$ pass through $3$ centers each of disjoint circles.
 The maximum number of disjoint circles is $q = 3$ and their centers are located on $d_2$ or $d_3$ ($p = 2$).
 \
 ~[cerc.png]

----

-I've translated the statement maintaining the required format and checked for grammatical and syntactic accuracy.